-Our ref Submission Response Туре Reque sts by Department of Planning, Industry & Environment A 2.1 Provide an assessment of the potential queuing impacts of the proposed drop-off/pick-up spaces on Burroway Road having regard to the existing roundabout and Wentworth Point Public School (WPPS).
+Our ref Submission Response Туре Reque sts by the Department of Planning & Environment A 2.1 Provide an assessment of the potential queuing impacts of the proposed drop-off/pick-up spaces on Burroway Road having regard to the existing roundabout and Wentworth Point Public School (WPPS).
 Mitigation measures must be proposed where required to address impacts.
 Queuing was estimated using the following assumptions: - 25-minute effective pick-up period - 80% of students are picked up within this window - 1.7 students per car - 190 students arriving by car - M/M/c queuing model The typical number of vehicles in the queue for the kiss 'n drop facility would be 5.7 vehicles - approximately 36m of the queue.
 Queueing does not have an infrastructure response to mitigate.
 A higher number of kiss 'n drop spaces risks making kiss 'n drop more attractive and increasing queuing on approach.
 The approach to constrain the number of spaces means that parents and carers need to find another means of accessing the school.
 If queues exceed this number, they will likely take time to reach that level.
 The School Transport Plan process encourages students to choose alternative modes of transport, which is the primary and most effective means of mitigating demands and congestion.
-As part of the refined design, an accessible parking space has been added to the Burroway Road frontage to ensure special needs drop-off is possible during the scenario where Stage 1 is operating prior to delivery of the eastern road.
+As part of the refined design, an accessible parking space has been added to the Burroway Road frontage to ensure special needs drop-off is possible in the scenario where the school is operating without the eastern road.
 The total spaces along Burroway Road are now 4 standard kiss 'n drop spaces and 1 accessible kiss n' drop space.
-This raises no issues for kiss 'n drop operations.
-At the full occupancy of Stage 1 (850 students), just under 90 students would be using kiss 'n drop based on the forecasted mode share (compared to 190 assumed at full occupancy), which is a reduction in demand by 54%.
+This raises no issues for the kiss 'n drop operations.
+Assuming a cap of 850 students, just under 90 students would be using kiss 'n drop based on the forecasted mode share (compared to 190 assumed at full occupancy), which is a reduction in demand by 54%.
 A reduction in the number of standard kiss 'n drop spaces along Burroway Road from 5 to 4 would be a reduction in capacity by only 20%.
-The reduction in demand is much greater than the reduction in capacity.
-Overall, therefore, the kiss 'n drop is expected to operate satisfactorily and with less queues if Stage 1 operates Additional information
+The demand reduction is much greater than the reduction in capacity.
+Overall, therefore, the kiss 'n drop is expected to operate satisfactorily even if the school operates without the eastern access road.
+Additional information